Jpharris7/StreamVAST/README.md

 remotes::install_github("Jpharris7/StreamVAST", build_vignettes = FALSE)
 ```
 ## Shape and Data Prep
-This section is nearly complete and will be available shortly.
+This section is demonstrates how to format and clean a set of lines, convert it into a network, root the network, remove unnecessary sections, and associate various types of data with the network.
+[Preparing a Stream Network](articles/Preparing a Stream Network)

 ## Formating and Running VAST
 The tutorial for this section is under construction.

 ## Plots and outputs
 The tutorial for this section is under construction.